-The 1-2 years of naturopathic medicine programs are often spent focusing on basic medical science.
+The first 1 to 2 years of naturopathic medicine programs are often spent focusing on basic medical science.
 The final years of the program focus on clinical methods of naturopathic medicine.
 Students work with patients in clinical settings.
 Typical topics might include:

 - Botanical medicine